sauntor/stranslator/README.md

 > The `<include>` tag **does not** support **relative path**, i.e. you can't include a resource like `../some/other/module.xml`.

 ### About the `stranslator.Translator`
 It's the core API for translating.
-You can initialize it with an URL, a class path resource which is start with "cp://" (no prefix is identical to it too), or an external resource on a **Server**(i.e. http://localhost:9090/l10n/my_app.xml).
+You can initialize it with an URL.
+An class path resource will start with "cp://" (no prefix is identical to it too), or an external resource on a **Web Server** with the corresponding uri pattern(i.e. http://example.com/l10n/demo-app.xml).

 ### Enjoy it! :tea: